omer310/real-time-audio-transcription/README.md

 # 🎙️ Real-time Audio Transcription App

 Hey there!
-Welcome to this cool little app that turns your babbling computer into text, all thanks to the magic of Deepgram's API.
-It's like having a super-fast typist listening to everything coming out of your computer's speakers.
-Neat, huh?
+Welcome to this cool little app that turns your computer talk or your talk into text all thanks to the magic of Deepgram's and Open AI API's.
+It's like having a super-fast typist listen to everything from your computer's speakers and microphone if you want.

 ## ✨ What's This App Do?

-- Grabs audio from your computer.
+- Grabs audio from your computer or microphone.
+(Listening from both is coming soon)
 - Uses Deepgram's fancy API to turn that audio into text.
 - Shows you the text in a nice, easy-to-use window.
+(UPDATED!!!!)
+- Cleans and summarizes your transcription using Open AI API.
+(NEW!)

 ## 🛠️ What You'll Need

 - Python 3.7 or newer
 - A Deepgram API key (don't worry, I'll show you how to get one)
+- Open AI API key

 ## 🚀 Getting Started